casualPhysics/orca-logfile-transition-parser/README.md

     2  2u3u4u   0.5678   0.3224
 ```

-The output will include all configurations with their respective coefficients and weights, along with any dipole moment information found in the file.
+The output will include all configurations with their respective coefficients and weights, along with any dipole moment information found in the file, plus ground state data for complete energy analysis.

 ## Contributing